 As we come closer to the end of Lent we can ponder Jesus’ prophetic response to his society, his witness to truth, and his steadfast adherence to what he recognized as the essence of God’s reign on earth.
 He surely understood where his words and actions were leading.
 Yet, his prophetic life made him willing to accept death as the price of truth.
-If we honestly believe that, as followers of Jesus, the Spirit is calling us to live as prophetic witnesses to God’s reign on this earth, how do we speak and act the truth in the face of injustice?
+If we honestly believe that, as followers of Jesus, the Spirit is calling us to live as prophetic witnesses to God’s reign on this earth, how do we compare with the stance of Jesus?

 Send forth your Spirit, O God, and renew the face of the earth.

 Reflect on the questions above.
 Are they valid?
 Compare them with the situations against which Jesus raised his voice?

 When the days drew near for him to be taken up, he set his face to go to Jerusalem

 Every kingdom divided against itself is brought to desolation;

 and a house divided against a house falls.”

 for you pay tithe of mint and anise and cummin,